johnbumgarner/newspaper3_usage_overview/README.md

 ## Primary objective of this repository
 <p align="justify">
-This repository was developed to provide technical insights on how to properly utilized the <i>Python</i> library <i>Newspaper3k</i> to query a news source, such as the [Wall Street Journal](https://www.wsj.com)
+This repository was developed to provide technical insights on how to properly utilized the <i>Python</i> library <i>Newspaper3k</i> to query a news source, such as the <a href="https://www.wsj.com">Wall Street Journal.</a>

 </p>

 ### Newspaper Configuration for Querying